thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-oauth.md

 When you share a worksheet built from tables in a Snowflake connection that uses OAuth authentication, the user you share it with is prompted to log in to Snowflake in order to access the worksheet.

-{% include important.html content="In order for a user to access your shared worksheet, the user must have a default role assigned to their user in Snowflake." %}
+{% include important.html content="In order for a user to access your shared worksheet, they must have a default role assigned to their user in Snowflake." %}